yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 Refer to [archive changes](../../reference/yb-voyager-cli/#archive-changes) for details about the arguments.

-### Cut over to a database
+### Cut over to the target

-Cutover is the last phase of switching your application from pointing to your source database to pointing to your target YugabyteDB database.
+Cutover is the last phase, where you switch your application over from the source database to the target YugabyteDB database.

 Keep monitoring the metrics displayed for export data and import data processes.
 After you notice that the import of events is catching up to the exported events, you are ready to perform a cutover.
 You can use the "Remaining events" metric displayed in the import data process to help you determine the cutover.